BlackHoods/BlackHoods.github.io/content/post/GoogleCTF2017/inst_prof_p2.md

 ```

 We have to find out the address of that gadget, write its address in the stack overwritting the current return
-address of the current stack frame and right after it, push the value we want to store
+address of the current stack frame and right after it, push the value we want to store.

 How do we find the address of the ROP gadget?
 Luckily, r2 has a very handful command to accomplish this task.